marekdano/report-hazard/README.md

 # report-hazard
-app for reporting hazard design as PWA
+The app for reporting hazards.
+The app is PWA.